 Tools and Services

 I am a...

 - Support the Library

-Staff in the Barbara Goldsmith Conservation Lab perform physical and chemical treatments on The New York Public Library’s rare and special collections in order to ensure the long-term survival of and access to these permanent collections for current and future generations.
+Conservators in the Barbara Goldsmith Conservation Lab perform physical and chemical treatments on The New York Public Library’s rare, special, and unique collections.
+This important work helps to ensure the long-term survival of and access to these permanent collections for current and future generations.

-The Conservation Treatment program also coordinates the care and treatment of all artwork in NYPL’s collections that are not treated in-house, such as paintings, sculpture, murals, textiles, or objects.
+The Conservation lab also coordinates the care and treatment of the Library’s collections that are not treated in-house, including paintings, sculpture, murals, textiles, and objects.

-Conservators in the Goldsmith Conservation Lab play a key role in the exhibition process by evaluating, treating, and preparing materials selected for exhibition in the Library or another institution that has arranged a loan through the Registrar’s Office.
-Materials selected for exhibition are examined by a conservator to determine if the items are suitable for display and treated if conservation is necessary.
-Conservators also determine the appropriate way to exhibit materials, such as angle of opening for books or whether a particular item requires a sealed microenvironment.
-Preparation, such as hinging and matting artwork or securing objects to mounts, is done by staff in the Goldsmith Conservation Lab.
+Conservators play a key role in the exhibition process by evaluating, treating, preparing, and installing collection items selected for exhibition.
+This includes objects exhibited both by the Library and those borrowed by other institutions, domestically and internationally.
+Objects selected for exhibition are examined by a conservator to determine if they are suitable for display and treated if conservation is necessary.
+Conservators also determine the appropriate manner in which individual objects should be exhibited. this includes determining appropriate light levels and duration, angle of opening for books, or unique requirements such as sealed microenvironments.
+Preparation and installation, such as hinging and matting artwork or securing objects to mounts, is also performed by staff in the Conservation lab.

-The Conservation Treatment program provides education and training to preservation professionals through internships, active participation and leadership in professional organizations, and informal training.
-Staff in the Goldsmith Conservation Lab also provide information to other NYPL staff on topics such as proper handling of collection materials.
-Goldsmith Conservation Lab staff present information to the public through publications, lectures, and answering reference questions regarding conservation topics.
+The Conservation lab provides education and training to preservation professionals through internships and staff are active participants and leaders in professional organizations.
+Conservators provide information and support to Library staff on topics such as proper handling of collection items and disaster response and recovery.
+Conservation staff also present information to the public through online and print publications, lectures, and answering reference questions pertaining to conservation.

 The Library has produced two videos that illustrate some of the activities undertaken in the conservation lab:

 The conservation of a map and a document in preparation for the exhibition “Mapping New York’s Shoreline,” on view at The New York Public Library through June 2010.